wisp-forest/Chowl/src/main/resources/assets/chowl-industries/lavender/entries/chowl_handbook/panels/blank_panel.md

 }
 ```

-Though many Storage Engineers prefer to stock their frames with drawers, putting
+Though many Storage Engineers prefer to stock their frames with [Drawer Panels](^chowl-industries:panels/drawer_panel),
-in some [Blank Panels](^chowl-industries:panels/blank_panel) can spice up your warehouse.
+putting in some {blue}Blank Panels{} can spice up your warehouse.

 ;;;;;